wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

 Lets create a `HeaderImage` that is full-width, linkable image with a token that gives the option to remove the link.

 1. Create HeaderImage folder
 Let's create a HeaderImage folder in `/src/components` and create two files within this folder `index.tsx` & `token.tsx`.
 This is a best practice to start creating components in this manner.
-The index.tsx contains your definition of what your component does and token.tsx contains definitions of how your component looks.
+The index.tsx contains the template defining how your component functions and token.tsx contains the design elements control how your component looks.

 1. Lets start work on the `index.tsx` and get the imports setup.
 This is pretty self explanatory.
 If you forget one you will be warned and it won't work!
     ```